 - Another twist on this type of scam is when they call pretending to be from the Fraud Department of your bank, asking you again to move your money to keep it safe.

-- Be vigilant – if you are unsure if a text message or phone call from us is genuine.
-Stop!
-Don’t panic, and contact us using the number on the back of your card, ideally using another telephone as the caller could try to stay on the line.
+- Be vigilant – if you are unsure if a text message or phone call from us is genuine, contact us using the number on the back of your card, ideally using another telephone as the caller could try to stay on the line.

 Remember these key tips to protect yourself